dansteingart/without_the_hot_air/pages_md/SEwtHA_18.md

 Figure 18.8 offers guidance to anyone trying to erect wind farms in Britain.
 On a map of the British mainland I’ve shown in white a 2-km radius exclusion zone surrounding every hamlet, village, and town.
 These white areas would presumably be excluded from wind-farm development because they are too close to the humans.
 I’ve coloured in black all regions

-<span class="figurenumber">Figure 18.8</span>.
+<div class='caption'><span class="figurenumber">Figure 18.8</span>.
 Where the wild things are.
 One of the grounds for objecting to wind farms is the noise they produce.
 I’ve chopped out of this map of the British mainland a 2-km-radius exclusion zone surrounding every hamlet, village, and town.
 These white areas would presumably be excluded from wind-farm development.
 The remaining black areas would perhaps also be largely excluded because of the need to protect tranquil places from industrialization.
-Settlement data from <span class="websitetitle">www.openstreetmap.org</span>.
+Settlement data from <span class="websitetitle">www.openstreetmap.org</span>.</div>

 <img src="figure132.png" width="403" height="419" />
 that are *more than 2 km* from any human settlement.
 These areas are largely excluded from wind-farm development because they are *tranquil*, and it’s essential to protect tranquil places from industrialization.
 If you want to avoid objections to your wind farm, pick any piece of land that is not coloured black or white.